xpdota/guide-scratch/sage/Skills.md

 ![Rescue](https://xivapi.com/i/000000/000890_hr1.png)

 - Pulls a target party member to your location.
-- Mostly used on party members that are about to fail mechanics, but occaisonally finds use in optimized strategies.
+- Mostly used on party members that are about to fail mechanics, but occasionally finds use in optimized strategies.